Clear Creek Metro Park: History

-In 1973, the Beck family from Columbus, who owned land in the Clear Creek Valley, gifted 1,159 acres of it to Columbus Metro Parks, with the stipulation that 75 percent of the land should be declared a state nature preserve.
-At the time the U.S. Army Corps of Engineers had plans to flood the entire valley and build a large reservoir, and the Becks hoped a large nature preserve could prevent that.
+In 1973, the Beck family of Columbus, who owned land in the Clear Creek Valley, gifted 1159 acre to Columbus Metro Parks, with the stipulation that 75 percent of the land should be declared a state nature preserve.
+At the time, the U.S. Army Corps of Engineers had plans to flood the entire valley and build a large reservoir, and the Becks hoped a large nature preserve could prevent that.
 Emily Benua, who also owned land that would have been flooded, gifted another 662 acres to the State Nature Preserve in her will, under the condition that it "forever be held as a nature preserve for scientific, educational and aesthetic purposes".

-The plan for the reservoir eventually was scrapped, and in 1995 Clear Creek Metro Park officially opened to the public.
-Metro Parks had acquired additional land for a total of 3,800 acres by then (almost all of it nature preserve).
-By 2019, the parks system had made several more land acquisitions for a total of 5,470 acres.
+The plan for the reservoir eventually was scrapped, and in 1995, Clear Creek Metro Park officially opened to the public.
+Metro Parks had acquired additional land for a total of 3800 acre by then (almost all of it nature preserve).
+By 2019, the parks system had made several more land acquisitions for a total of 5470 acre.